The Differences Between csImageFile and csXImage

 Meta Data

-Meta data support for JPEGs is slightly different. csImageFile now supports some data that is stored in XMP format, including the IPTC Core Schema properties.
-This functionality is not included in csXImage as it adds a lot to the compiled file size. csXImage is distributed with applications or downloaded with web pages when it is used client-side and so it is sensitive to increases in compiled size.
-The ReadMetaData and OverwriteMetaData functions are not provided in the trial version of csXImage because of the way the trial versions are restricted.
+The ReadMetaData and OverwriteMetaData functions are not provided in the trial version of csXImage because of the way the trial versions are restricted (see below).
 If it is important to test these functions before buying it might be possible to use csImageFile to check that the images produced are suitable.
 OverwriteMetaData can lose some unsupported meta data such as thumbnails or clipping paths.
+Alternatively we can provide a time limited trial of csXImage on request that includes these functions.

 Events, Printing and Scanning